-- The investment objective of the Scheme is to generate regular income and capital appreciation through investment in a portfolio of short-term debt & money market instruments such that the Macaulay duration of the portfolio is between 3 6 months.
-However, there can be no assurance or guarantee that the investment objective of the scheme would be achieved. - The investment pattern is as set out in Part II, Section A- 'How will the Scheme allocate its assets?', with the option to alter the asset allocation for a short term period on defensive considerations.
+- The investment objective of the Scheme is to generate long-term capital appreciation from a diversified portfolio that predominantly invests in equity and equity-related securities of companies across various market capitalisation.
+However, there can be no assurance that the investment objective of the scheme would be achieved. - The investment pattern of the Scheme is as set out in Part II, Section A- 'How will the Scheme allocate its assets?', with the option to alter the asset allocation for a short term period on defensive considerations.